Muranos/Interface/AddOns/GlobalIgnoreList/readme.txt

 /gi list [days] - Show a list of all players on the global ignore list, along with their server, faction, and the date they were added to the list.
 An optional number of days can be added if you'd like to only show people who have been on the list for [days] or more days

 /gi clear - Clear the global ignore list.
 Please understand that clearing this list means that you are clearing everything on all characters that you've previous logged in as!
-You will need to provide a follow up confirmation command before the clear will work
+You will need to provide a follow up confirmation command before the clear will work.
+This is a tricky command and most likely needs to be done on every character you have otherwise GIL will keep trying to add/remove people to the list when you login to other characters.

 /gi add player_name - This provides a way to add a player to the list, but the Blizzard UI and /ignore works too!
 You can optionally add a reason as well.
 If a server name is involved all spaces should be removed.
 For example: /gi add mytoon-Area52 this is an ignore reason